 That isn’t to say that there hasn’t been headway.
 Many countries have made impressive gains as a result of concerted efforts to make positive change.
 You can read about two of them – Canada and South Africa – in our ‘Perspectives’, which we hope offer transferable lessons that government departments and organisations around the world can draw on.

-To benchmark civil services’ performance on getting women into senior positions, we also collect figures on the proportion of women elected to national legislative chambers; those holding ministerial posts; and those sitting on publicly-listed private sector boards.
-The Index uses the most comparable and up-to-date data available at the time that the research was carried out, between October and November 2019.
+To benchmark civil services’ performance on getting women into senior positions, we also collect figures on the proportion of women elected to national legislative chambers, those holding ministerial posts, and those sitting on publicly-listed private sector boards – providing analysis on these at the end of each section.
+In the G20 section, we have also included comparisons with the public sector as a whole.

 As with everything Global Government Forum does, our aim is to help civil services better themselves – and in turn public services – by sharing best practice they can take inspiration from and enabling them to learn from their peers overseas.